sternSargentRA/pyTM/Docs/source/More_lectures/Markov_asset.rst

    *  The evolution of the consumption endowment is  described by a discrete state Markov chain

-Our key tools in studying the economy are
+Key tools for studying the economy are

+   * Bellman equations

    * Formulas for predicting future values of functions of a Markov state